Govt to use mobile app for on-the-spot power connections

 It has also decided on monitoring and reporting through dedicated web portal/mobile application to achieve highest level of efficacy.

-As far as village electrification is concerned, the task is almost complete as the number of villages remaining to be electrified will be 1,370 by May 1, 2018.
+It also stated that as far as village electrification is concerned, the task is almost complete because the number of villages to be electrified will be 1,370 by May 1, 2018.

-The government had identified 18,452 unelectrified villages as on April 1, 2015 of which 15,981 have been electrified and 1,101 villages were found uninhabited or in grazing reserves.
-PTI KKS ANU
+The government had identified 18,452 unelectrified villages as on April 1, 2015 out of which 15,981 have been electrified and 1,101 villages found uninhabited/in grazing reserves.
+PTI KKS ABM

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today